 MPG is an unincorporated not-for-profit organisation and is entirely run by volunteers.

 You can download a copy of a brochure about MPG here.
-It contains our Mission Statement and information about who we are, our history and how you can participate in our campaigns.
+It contains our Mission Statement and information about who we are, our history and how you can participate in our meetings and campaigns.

-MPG first came into being in about November 2002.
+MPG was formed around November 2002.
 The group had no particular structure but came together spontaneously (with a little encouragement from two of Sydney’s left-wing organisations).
-At the time the issue that united us was dismay at the possibility of a US-led invasion of Iraq.
+At that time the issue that united us was dismay at the possibility of a US-led invasion of Iraq.
 By February 2003 the group was sufficiently organised to have a banner (Marrickville Community Peace Group) ready to join the massive demonstration that brought Sydney to a complete halt on February 15, 2003.

 Disillusionment set in following the invasion and enthusiasm waned.
 The situation was not helped by the ‘schism’ within the Sydney peace movement that also occurred at this time.
 However, funds raised during the Enmore Park rally were sufficient to warrant the opening of a bank account.

-In 2004 those funds were used for a public meeting in Marrickville Town Hall and following that meeting the core members of the current group got together.
+In 2004 those funds were used for a public meeting in Marrickville Town Hall and following that meeting the core members of the current group came together.

-When access to the Consul General in Sydney seemed to be blocked, the group resorted to taking the signed originals to the US Embassy in Canberra.
+When access to the Consul General in Sydney was blocked, MPG resorted to taking the signed open letter to the US Embassy in Canberra.
 In 2008 the letter had more than 3,000 signatures.
-There was never any response to any of the letters sent and little or no interest in the matter in the Australian media.
+There was never any response to any of the letters sent and little interest in the matter in the Australian media.

-The group’s common interests were not limited to the wars in Iraq and Afghanistan.
-All the group’s members share abhorrence at the prospect of nuclear war and the very existence of nuclear weapons.
-Consequently it developed close relations with ICAN, the International Campaign Against Nuclear Weapons.
+MPG’s focus, however, is not limited to the wars in Iraq and Afghanistan.
+All members abhor the prospect of nuclear war and the very existence of nuclear weapons.
+Consequently MPG has developed close relations with the International Campaign Against Nuclear Weapons (ICAN).

-More recently, the group has taken up the issue of drones and Australia’s alleged involvement in ‘extra-judicial executions’ through drone attacks on countries that are not Australia’s enemy.
+More recently, MPG has taken up the issue of drones and Australia’s alleged involvement in ‘extra-judicial executions’ through drone attacks on countries that pose no threat to Australia.

 The group has also campaigned against the stationing of US marines in Darwin.

-A strong focus of the group’s attention (the thread that connects all its activities) is the alliance between Australia and the US.
+A primary focus of MPG’s attention (the thread that connects all its activities) is the alliance between Australia and the US and the need for an independent foreign policy.

-The group is affiliated with the Australian Anti-Bases Campaign Coalition (AABCC) the Independent and Peaceful Australia Network (IPAN) and the Gallipoli Centenary Peace Campaign (GCPC).
+MPG is affiliated with the Independent and Peaceful Australia Network (IPAN), the Australian Anti-Bases Campaign Coalition (AABCC) and the Gallipoli Centenary Peace Campaign (GCPC).

 You can request information about MPG’s campaigns and activities by using the contact form here.